paulross/PythonExtensionPatterns/doc/sphinx/source/memory_leaks/introduction.rst

 Is it a Leak?
 ------------------

-Rising memory is not necessarily a leak, it can be every internal data structures that grow naturally.
+Rising memory is not necessarily a leak, it can be internal data structures that grow naturally.
 A common strategy for hash tables, arrays and the like is that when they reach capacity they reallocate themselves into twice the original memory and this can look, superficially like a memory leak.